iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 Which is the Huber Loss function in statistics.

 **Dimitri's Comments**:
-> The moreau envelope is a generalization of the set distance squared operations on sets. see [[Convex Sets Projections and Dist, Intro]] for more. in fact their share similarities when the function $f$ is convex, closed and proper.
+> The Moreau envelope is a generalization of the set distance squared operations on sets. see [[Convex Sets Projections and Dist, Intro]] for more. in fact their share similarities when the function $f$ is convex, closed and proper.
 More specifically, prox with a parameter of $1$ gives Lipschitz continuous function with a Lipschitz constant of $L=1$.

 #### **Theorem | Basic Prox Identities**